noisebridge/PythonClass/winter2016/phone-book-search-algorithm.md

         print "The value we will search for: {}".format(our_value)
         ```

-    5. Now let's make the phone book searh algorithm!
+3. Now let's make the phone book search algorithm!
     1. Some more specifications:
         1. Write a function that returns the value we chose (57th index).
         2. The function should use a binary tree search and take the data set and the value we want to find as inputs.
         3. The function should return the index of the value.
 That's 57! (pitfall: the index starts at 0!)
         4. Test the function on other values using new test values (REQUIREMENT 3).
         5. What would a unit test for this look like?

-    6. An example (put the code from class here).
+    2. An example (put the code from class here).
         1. **Don't look at this example until after class!**
             1. This time around you can't - hah!
 We haven't written it yet.
         2. How can we use this same set of requirements to write other algorithms?